rcallaby/Learn-Vim-and-NeoVim/pull-request-template.md

 # Pull Request

-**Please feel free to delete the sections of this template that do not apply to your pull request**
+**Please feel free to delete the sections of this template that do not apply to your pull request, you can even delete this if you so desire**

 ## Description